-1) The first type is called Neurogenic TOS, which is usually caused by compression on nerves running between the neck region and shoulder region called the brachial plexus.
-When these nerves are compressed, they will not send the necessary signals they are supposed to.
-This can lead to a loss of muscle function as well as a feeling of numbness and tingling along the nerves path.
-Tight muscles or muscles in spasm can cause compression on the nerve bundle as can structural abnormalities such as cervical ribs or first rib dysfunction.
+- The first type is called Neurogenic TOS, which is usually caused by compression on nerves running between the neck and shoulder region, also known as the brachial plexus.
+When these nerves are compressed, they will not send the necessary signals that they are supposed to send.
+This can lead to a loss of muscle function, as well as a feeling of numbness and tingling along the nerves’ path.
+Tight muscles or muscles in spasm can cause compression on the nerve bundle, as can structural abnormalities such as cervical ribs or first rib dysfunction.
 Neurogenic TOS is the most common type of TOS.

-2) The second type of TOS is called Arterial TOS, which is due to compression of the Subclavian Artery.
+- The second type of TOS is called Arterial TOS, which is occurs because of compression of the Subclavian Artery.

 If you are experiencing symptoms that may be similar to TOS, it is important to get those diagnosed by a healthcare professional.
-Diagnosis is made after a complete history and examination including any relevant testing that may need to be performed.
-Special orthopedic testing may be performed, X-ray evaluation and in some rare instances, referral for MRI.
+A diagnosis is made after a complete history and examination, including any relevant testing that may need to be performed.
+Tests performed may include special orthopedic testing, x-ray evaluation, and, in some rare instances, referral for MRI.
 Typically TOS will respond favorably to conservative care.

 Chiropractic Treatment For TOS

-At Mountain View Pain Center, our doctors will typically treat a patient using soft tissue techniques such as Graston, or massage therapy to help relax any tightened tissues.
-Manipulative techniques to correct any structural abnormalities will also be used.
-Physical therapy to stretch tight muscles and strengthen weak muscles will also be a key component of treatment.
-In some extreme cases of TOS, surgery may be warranted to decompress any constricted structures, but surgery is the last resort should conservative care not relieve you of your symptoms.
-If you think that TOS may be a condition you are suffering from, don’t hesitate to contact one of the chiropractors at Mountain View Pain Center in Centennial, Aurora, or Littleton.
+At Mountain View Pain Center, our doctors will typically treat a patient using soft tissue techniques, such as Graston or massage therapy, to help relax any tightened tissues.
+They may also use manipulative techniques to correct any structural abnormalities.
+A key component of treatment also includes physical therapy to stretch tight muscles and strengthen weak muscles.
+In some extreme cases of TOS, surgery may be warranted to decompress any constricted structures, but this is the last resort should conservative care not relieve you of your symptoms.
+If you think that TOS may be a condition you are suffering from, don’t hesitate to contact one our many locations at Mountain View Pain Center.